mitre/linkage-agent-tools/README.md

 This project is a set of python scripts driven by a central configuration file, `config.json`.
 It is expected to operate in the following order:

-1. Data owners transmit their garbled zip files to the DCC.
+1. Data owners transmit their garbled zip files to the Linkage Agent.
 These zip files should be placed into the configured inbox folder.
 1. Run `validate.py` which will ensure all of the necessary files are present.
 1. When all data is present, run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners.
 The matching information will be stored in a JSON file created by TinyDB.
 1. After matching, run `linkids.py`, which will take all of the resulting matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.